 Here’s an interesting case that the Nebraska Supreme Court decided yesterday.
 Plaintiff volunteers to donate a kidney to his dad.
-Doctor removes plaintiff’s kidney and gives it to the father.
-Sadly, father has complications with the kidney, requiring further surgery.
-According to plaintiff’s complaint, the doctor mistakenly stitched the renal artery during the father’s exploratory surgery, which lead to the loss of the donated kidney.
-Really just a tragedy – son tries to help father which is how the world should work.
+The doctor removes the plaintiff’s kidney and gives it to the father.
+Sadly, the father has complications with the kidney, requiring further surgery.
+According to the plaintiff’s complaint, the doctor mistakenly stitched the renal artery during the father’s exploratory surgery, which leads to the loss of the donated kidney.
+Really just a tragedy – son tries to help father, which is how the world should work.
 Malpractice or not, it is just a shame.

-But here’s the wierd part.
+But here’s the weird part.
 Isn’t this Dad’s malpractice claim?
 Instead plaintiff – actually plaintiffs, inexplicably his wife was also a plaintiff, filed suit instead of the father.
-Defendants, understandably, filed a motoin for summary judgment.
-Plaintiffs’ response was telling, asking for a continuance to pursue further discovery on whether doctor-patient relationship existed between plaintiff and the doctors.
-The court granted defendants’ motion for summary judgment.
+Defendants, understandably, filed a motion for summary judgment.
+The plaintiffs’ response was telling, asking for a continuance to pursue further discovery on whether the doctor-patient relationship existed between the plaintiff and the doctors.
+The court granted the defendants’ motion for summary judgment.

-So the Nebraska Supreme Court had to decide whether doctor owes a duty of care to a kidney donor during the post-transplant treatment and care of the donee.
+So the Nebraska Supreme Court had to decide whether the doctor owes a duty of care to a kidney donor during the post-transplant treatment and care of the donee.
 Is this really a question?
-I don’t think so and the Nebraska high court didn’t think so either.
-I’m not even sure why I’m blogging about this except the facts are interesting.
-I just wish we had the bad story.
+I don’t think so, and the Nebraska high court didn’t think so either.
+I’m not even sure why I’m blogging about this, except the facts are interesting.
+I just wish we had a bad story.
 Why didn’t dad sue in his own right?